John Brown (1723–1808): Career

 Brown was initially employed in Nicolai Fenwich's trading house in Helsingør.
 He moved to Copenhagen in 1750 to work as a general trader.
 In 1755, he was granted citizenship as a merchant.
-He purchased a property at Christianshavns Kanal, close to Snorrebroen, where he established a coal storage depot and warehouse.
-From 1757 his office was in Vingårfsstræde.
+In the same year, he purchased the property Overgaden Oven Vandet 50, fronting Christianshavn Canal in Christianshavn, where he established a coal storage depot and warehouse.
+From 1757 his office was in Vingårdstræde.
 In 1759, John and his brother David established a trading house, John & David Brown, which mainly traded in wine, bituminous coal and materials for the clothing industry.
 Their ships mainly traded in the Danish West Indies and the Mediterranean, but later also in Danish India.
 In 1787, John & David Brown had a fleet of 17 merchant ships.

 In the late 1750s, Brown became a major stakeholder in the Danish Asiatic Company.
 He was a member of the board of directors in 1770–75 and again in 1779–85.
 From 1884, he also began to trade in Danish India with his own ships, especially after his brother was appointed as Lord Governor of Tranquebar.